Pulmonologist: Those with lung disease need to protect selves from wildfire smoke, healthy people fine

 Dr. Seifer said about half of the patients he treats for asthma or COPD also have bronchiectasis.

-As of Wednesday afternoon, most of northern St. Lawrence County is seeing an air quality index (AQI) around 200.
+As of Wednesday afternoon, most of northern St. Lawrence County was seeing an air quality index around 200.
 An AQI of up to 50 is considered healthy air.

-“An AQI greater than 100 can cause exacerbation or worsing (of lung diseases), necessitating visits to emergency room and possibly hospitalization,” Dr. Seifer said.
+“An AQI greater than 100 can cause exacerbation or worsening (of lung diseases), necessitating visits to emergency room and possibly hospitalization,” Dr. Seifer said.

 According to the National Weather Service, AQI is a daily measure of air quality.